Samira Makhmalbaf: Career

 At the age of 17, after directing two video productions, Makhmalbaf went on to direct her first feature film, La Pomme (The Apple).
-She presented La Pomme at Cannes Film Festival.
+She presented La Pomme at the Cannes Film Festival.
 In an interview at the London Film Festival in 1998, Samira Makhmalbaf stated that she felt that The Apple owed its existence to the new circumstances and changed atmosphere in Iran due to the Khatami presidency.
-The Apple was invited to more than 100 international film festivals in two years, and going on to the screen in more than thirty countries.
+The Apple was invited to more than 100 international film festivals in two years, and going on to the screen in more than 30 countries.
 In 2000 she was a member of the jury at the 22nd Moscow International Film Festival.

-Samira Makhmalbaf has been the winner and nominee for numerous awards.
+Makhmalbaf has been the winner and nominee for numerous awards.
 She was nominated twice for Golden Palm of Cannes Film Festival for Takhté siah (Blackboards) (2001) and Panj é asr (At Five in the Afternoon) (2003).
 She won Prix du Jury of Cannes for both films in 2001 and 2003, respectively.
 Samira Mohmalbaf also won the Sutherland Trophy at the London Film Festival for The Apple in 1998 and the UNESCO Award at the Venice Film Festival in 2002 for 11'09"01 September 11.
 In 2003, a panel of critics at the British newspaper The Guardian named Makhmalbaf among the forty best directors at work today.

 During the production of Asbe du-pa (Two Legged Horse), Makhmalbaf and her cast and crew suffered an attack while filming in Afghanistan.
 Production stopped when a man who infiltrated the set as an extra tossed a hand grenade from the rooftop of a local bazaar.
 The attack severely injured six cast members and killed a horse.
 In an interview, Makhmalbaf stated: "I saw little boys falling to the ground, and the whole street was full of blood...
 My first thought was that I wouldn't see my father anymore."
 Determined to carry on, Makhmalbaf completed her film and held the initial release in 2008 in France.

 After completing Asbe du-pa, Makhmalbaf earned nominations at various international film festivals, ultimately winning awards at Ghent International Film Festival, San Sebastián International Film Festival and Tallinn Black Nights Film Festival.